Comparative Analysis of Quantitative Detection Methods for Enumeration of HAB Species: Applications for Resource Management

 Circumstances when one method would be preferable over another.
 Comparisons will focus on H. akashiwo representing a range of geographic regions (e.g., South Carolina, Delware, Washington, Alabama, and Rhode Island), cell growth phases, and nutritional conditions in laboratory and field studies.

-The project is led by the University of South Carolina's Algal Ecology Laboratory, with assistance from the University of Delaware's Microbial Ecology Research Laboratory.
-This project is part of the NCCOS Monitoring and Event Response for Harmful Algal Blooms (MERHAB) program.
+This study is led by Dr. Dianne Greenfield (University of South Carolina's Algal Ecology Laboratory), with assistance from Dr. Kathryn Coyne (University of Delaware's Microbial Ecology Research Laboratory).
+The project is part of the NCCOS Monitoring and Event Response for Harmful Algal Blooms (MERHAB) program.

 Benefits of Our Work